exasol/script-languages/README.md

 you can configure your own docker registry as cache.
-The --repository-name option can be used with all ./exaslct commands that could trigger a build, which include build, export, upload and run-db-test.
+The --repository-name option can be used with all ./exaslct commands that could trigger a build, which include build, export, upload and run-db-test commands.
-Furthermore, it can be used with the push command.
-The push command uploads the build images to the docker registry.
+Furthermore, it can be used with the push command which uploads the build images to the docker registry.
-In this case the --repository-name option specifies not only from where to pull cached images during build, but also to which chache the built images get pushed.
+In this case the --repository-name option specifies not only from where to pull cached images during the build, but also to which cache the built images should be pushed.

-You can specify the repository name, like that:
+You can specify the repository name, as below:

 ```bash
 ./exaslct export --flavor-path=<path-to-flavor> --repository-name <hostname>[:port]/<user>/<repository-name>